Updated – 16/12/2021 – NFS v4.1 Higher performance and reserved instance pricing, please check the following section for more details.

 With NFS v4.1, you can now deploy fully POSIX compliant, distributed, file shares in production environments and leverage the elasticity, scale, and cost savings of the cloud.
 NFS can be used for a wide variety of use cases like an SAP application layer, enterprise messaging, user home directories, backups, database replication, AI and machine learning user directories, DevOps pipelines, and many more industry-specific workloads.

-With all these additional announcements, premium shares have expanded to run a much wider range of workload more economically from the OS of one’s choice!
+With all these additional announcements, premium shares have expanded to run a much wider range of workloads more economically from the OS of one’s choice!

 In this article, I showed you how to create an NFS v4.1 file share in Azure Storage, and how simple it’s to mount the file share, and finally, I showed you how to use NFS and assign permissions as you would normally do today.
 As described in this article, we have a fully POSIX-compliant file system in a matter of a few minutes.